EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - [x] Fixes for bugs that were carried over from Lemuroid

 ## To-Be-Added Features
-- [ ] More emulation cores (almost all cores found on Retroarch)
+- [ ] More emulation cores (almost all cores found on RetroArch)
 - [ ] Exposed all settings for all cores
 - [ ] Cheat codes support
 - [ ] A user friendly intro screen concisely explaining how to use the app
 - [ ] An info screen further explaining how the app works
 - [ ] A profile screen
-- [ ] Button prompts before every important action (such as saving/loading states)
+- [ ] Button prompts before every important action (such as saving / loading states)
 - [ ] Light Theme, AMOLED Theme, Material You Theme (previously there was only a Dark Theme)
 - [ ] Slide down in the "Games" page to rescan your directories and refresh your games list
 - [ ] Automatically rescan internal directories on app restart